IBM/sms-analysis-with-wks/README copy.md

 # Get your hands on with the NLU api and WKS tool
 You can register at https://console.bluemix.net to access NLU.

-You can try free version of WKS by logging into https://console.bluemix.net and select knowledge studio service under Watson
+You can try free version of WKS : https://www.ibm.com/in-en/marketplace/supervised-machine-learning

 ## Additional Resource
 You can refer https://github.com/rameshpoomalai/ProcurementSystem for procurement use case where we have used WKS, Discovery and IBM Graph.